top content planning tools

 A content planning tool can be helpful when sharing original blog posts

-Sharing your original blog posts is an important aspect of content planning, too!
+Sharing your original blog posts is also an important aspect of content planning!
 But finding places to share your posts can be difficult.
-Luckily, there are plenty of great blogging communities that make it easier to reach new audiences with your original content.
+Luckily, plenty of great blogging communities make it easier to reach new audiences with your original content.

-A content planning tool can also help share original blog posts too!
+A content planning tool can also help share original blog posts!
 Sharing your original blog posts is an important aspect of content planning, but finding places to share those posts can be difficult.

-Luckily, there are plenty of great blogging communities that make it easier to reach new audiences with your original content.
+Luckily, plenty of great blogging communities make it easier to reach new audiences with your original content.

 Twitter chats, for example, can be a great place to engage with other bloggers and readers while sharing your content.
 Look for hashtags related to your industry and join in on the conversation.